SAFEGUARDING CHILDREN POLICY INTRODUCTION

 Any reward given to a Child must first be agreed with the staff member’s line manager as part of a structured reward system in line with the departmental policy and not based on favouritism.

 It should be noted that these guidelines are in addition to employees’ obligations under the WO Sports Ethics in Business Policy.

 Annex: WO Sports Ethics in Business Policy USE OF IMAGES

-The WO Sports takes its guidance on the use of images from guidelines issued by the FA and Premier League.
+The WO Sports takes it’s guidance on the use of images from guidelines issued by the FA.
 All images are taken by WO Sports Staff who have been briefed by other

 member of staff (and where possible Safeguarding Officer) responsible for the activity being photographed / filmed.

 - Before taking images of Children, parental consent is sought in writing at the start of football training or prior to the Parents/Legal Guardians are responsible for informing the WO Sports of any change of circumstances within the season which may affect consent.